 Premium – When it comes to pre-existing conditions, the premium shall be on a higher side for your insurance plan.
 As the insurer is taking the risk of covering a pre-existing disease.
 Such premium calculation is only applicable at the time of purchasing the insurance policy.
 Keep in mind it cannot be charged again if the policy is renewed or on a continuous basis.

-Waiting period –Waiting period is the time you have to wait before the pre-existing disease gets covered by your insurance plan.
+Waiting Period – Waiting period is the time you have to wait before the pre-existing disease gets covered by your insurance plan.
 It is not a set or standard duration but depends upon the illness, the cover, and the insurer.
-For instance, if a hernia is declared as pre-existing condition, the waiting period for it will be around three years.
+For instance, if a hernia is declared as a pre-existing condition, the waiting period for it will be around three years.
 This means the insurance policy will cover hernia after three years from purchasing the policy considering there is continuous coverage.

-Medical check-up –For pre-existing condition, an insurer can request for a medical check-up from individual buying the insurance policy.
+Medical Check-up – For pre-existing conditions, an insurer can request for a medical check-up from an individual buying the insurance policy.
 And the insurance premium shall be based on the test results.
 There is also a chance that the insurer refuses to offer any policy if the test results are highly unfavourable.

-Exclusion – In many cases the insurer offers an insurance coverage to individual with pre-existing condition.
+Exclusion – In many cases the insurer offers insurance coverage to individuals with pre-existing conditions.
 But refuses to cover it.
-So, if anything happens to individual from the pre-existing condition that part shall not be covered, illness from any other reason shall only be covered.
+So, if anything happens to an individual from the pre-existing condition that part shall not be covered, illness from any other reason shall only be covered.
 Hence in such cases pre-existing disease shall be a permanent exclusion.

-Denial – In some cases, insurers deny to offer any insurance coverage to someone with pre-existing condition.
-In such cases, you cannotpurchase a health insurance policy from them.
+Denial – In some cases, insurers refuse to offer any insurance coverage to someone with a pre-existing condition.
+In such cases, you cannot purchase a health insurance policy from them.

-When it comes to case of pre-existing disease it is always best to be transparent while communicating with your insurance provider.
+When it comes to cases of pre-existing disease it is always best to be transparent while communicating with your insurance provider.
 Be truthful to the questions related to your health conditions with your insurer.
-Take a look at some do’s and don’ts in case of pre-existing diseases and health insurance;
+Take a look at some do’s and don’ts in case of pre-existing diseases and health insurance.

 Keep in mind, when it comes to pre-existing conditions, it is best to be honest and transparent with the insurance provider to avoid any hassles during claim settlement and to get proper coverage you wish for.
 Some pre-existing diseases do get covered with the waiting period clause and different insurance providers might offer similar protection even with a reduced waiting period, though for a higher premium.
 So, it is not required to hide your pre-existing condition while buying health insurance and take advantage of coverage you can get even with the condition.